Konlan21/expense-tracker/README.md

 # Expense Tracker API

 A Django REST API for tracking personal income and expenses.
-Supports JWT authentication, CRUD operations for income and expenditures, and comes with interactive Swagger documentation.
+Supports JWT authentication, CRUD operations for income and expenditures, and comes with interactive OpenAPI 3.0 documentation.

 ## Features

 - User registration and authentication with JWT.
 - Create, read, update, and delete income and expenditure records.
 - Role-based access to ensure users only access their own records.
-- API documentation via Swagger UI.
+- API documentation via OpenAPI 3.0.
 - Unit and integration tests for all endpoints.

 ## Tech Stack